Bourbon Community Building-Gymnasium

-Bourbon Community Building-Gymnasium is a historic gymnasium and community centre located at Bourbon, Marshall County, Indiana.
-The gym was built in 1928 and demolished in 2021. and is a two-story, dark red and brown colored brick building with Colonial Revival style design elements.
+Bourbon Community Building-Gymnasium was a historic gymnasium and community center located at Bourbon, Indiana.
+The gym was built in 1928 and demolished in 2021.
+It was a two-story, dark red and brown colored brick building with Colonial Revival style design elements.
 It sits on a concrete foundation and has a barrel-vaulted roof.
 The lawn terrace wall and steps, built in 1924, are a contributing structure.
-The gym is associated with the Triton Junior–Senior High School.
+The gym was associated with the Triton Junior–Senior High School.

 It was listed on the National Register of Historic Places in 2015, and was delisted in 2021.